 -

-A dashboard that analyzes and segments visitor flows.
+A dashboard that analyzes and segments visitor traffic.

-Such use cases are valuable - no question about it.
-But it often remains an individual project.
-The tools deliver results, but they are not embedded in an overarching strategy.
-They work in isolation, without any connection to CRM data, customer journeys or sales targets.
+Such use cases are valuable—no question about it.
+But they often remain isolated projects.
+The tools deliver results, but they aren’t integrated into an overarching strategy.
+They operate in isolation, without any connection to CRM data, customer journeys, or sales goals.

-The result: the hoped-for efficiency gain does not materialize, the added value is limited to individual campaigns, and the marketing team is faced with the question: what do we do with it now?
+The result: The hoped-for efficiency gains fail to materialize, the added value is limited to individual initiatives, and the marketing team is left wondering: What do we do with this now?

-The transition from AI experiment to strategic initiative is not a "nice to have", but a necessity - for three key reasons:
+The transition from an AI experiment to a strategic initiative is not just a “nice-to-have” but a necessity—for three key reasons:

 -

-Generative AI models such as GPT-4, Copilot or Azure OpenAI are now mature, scalable and can be securely integrated.
-They can be seamlessly linked with existing Microsoft solutions such as Dynamics 365 - without complicated interfaces or isolated solutions. -
+'s Technology Maturity Generative AI models such as GPT-4, Copilot, and Azure OpenAI are now mature, scalable, and can be securely integrated.
+They can be seamlessly connected to existing Microsoft solutions such as Dynamics 365—without complicated interfaces or siloed solutions. -

-Today's customers expect personalized content, real-time responses and seamless experiences across all channels.
-Those who fail to meet these expectations will lose attention - and ultimately market share. -
+Today’s customers expect personalized content, real-time responses, and seamless experiences across all channels.
+Those who fail to meet these expectations lose attention—and ultimately market share. -

-AI allows resources to be used more efficiently - through the automation of repetitive tasks, data-driven decisions and better measurement of campaign success.
-In times of tight budgets, this is a decisive lever.
+AI enables more efficient use of resources—through the automation of repetitive tasks, data-driven decisions, and improved campaign performance measurement.
+In times of tight budgets, this is a crucial lever.

-What does a strategy for AI in marketing actually look like?
+What does a concrete AI strategy for marketing look like?

-If you want to use AI strategically, you need a structured approach.
-The following steps have proven themselves in practice:
+Anyone who wants to use AI strategically needs a structured approach.
+The following steps have proven effective in practice:

 Would you like to generate more qualified leads?
-Reduce the processing time for inquiries?
+Reduce the time it takes to process inquiries?
 Or personalize content more efficiently?
-Clear KPIs help to make the success of using AI measurable - and to argue for it internally.
+Clear KPIs help make the success of AI implementation measurable—and support your case internally.

-Not every task needs AI immediately.
-Start with areas in which AI brings tangible added value in the short term:
+Not every task requires AI right away.
+Start with areas where AI can deliver tangible value in the short term:

 -